uiuctml/npc-dataset-utils/README.md

 ## Acknowledgements

-I would like to express my gratitude to Rahim Khan, Tommy Tang, Alex Tanthiptham, and Trusha Vernekar for their contributions to the implementations, testing, and experiments for the NPC projects.
+I would like to express my gratitude to Rahim Khan, Tommy Tang, Alex Tanthiptham, and Trusha Vernekar for their contributions to the implementations, testing, and experiments for the NPC project.

 ## License